Text original

 - Function of hormones (insulin, glucagon, catecholamines...)

-- Regulation of the central pathways of intermediary metabolism: Krebs cycle
+- Regulation of central pathways of intermediary metabolism: Krebs cycle

-- Regulation of intestinal absorption of monosaccharides and transport of glucose through cell membranes
+- Regulation of intestinal absorption of monosaccharides and glucose transport across cell membranes

 - Glucose utilization pathways